strath-sdr/rfsoc_radio/README.md

 pip3 install git+https://github.com/strath-sdr/rfsoc_radio
 ```

-Once installation has complete, you will find the BPSK radio demonstrator notebooks located in the jupyter home workspace in the `bpsk-demonstrator` folder.
+Once installation has complete, you will find the BPSK radio demonstrator notebooks located in the jupyter home workspace in the `rfsoc-studio/bpsk-demonstrator` folder.

 ## Using the Project Files
 The following software is required to use the project files in this repository.